Digital-Business-Council/Interoperability-Framework/docs/einvoicinginteroperabilityframework.md

 It may help to remember that the semantic model is for business people to understand while the digital data format is for software developers to understand and computer programs to process.

 **The eInvoicing data format:**

+ - Is based on an international standard;
+ - Is aligned with relevant and established international standards.
+Australian standards and practices will only be adopted where international standards are not applicable;
+ - Encompasses procure to pay documents:
+ - Will not inhibit the future extension to other elements of the procure to pay process;
+ - Has a published semantic model;
+ - Will not impose a particular design on internal solutions for stakeholders;
+ - Has an established user base;
+ - Has open participation and governance;
+ - Is open, royalty free and vendor agnostic;
+ - Allows development of tools that are easily available;
+ - Has interfaces with common business applications; and
+ - Enables business to business (B2B) connectivity irrespective of platform or solution to exchange electronic business transactions.

+## 3.6 Technical Interoperability
+### 3.6.1 eDelivery

+Technical interoperability facilitates an open trading partner network where:
+ - Any Buyer and Supplier will be able to:
+  - Send recognised digital documents to any registered trading partner through a network of approved Access Points; and
+ - All Access Points will:
+  - Conform to the same sets of standards and business service rules;
+  - Be secured, by conforming to the trust mechanism between Access Points;
+  - Exchange digital documents with other Access Points using the Council approved Data Format;
+  - Provide interoperability of data exchanged by supporting a common semantic model, that can be used to transform different formats as required;
+  - Derive the digital address of the eInvoice recipient through the Business Discovery service; and
+  - Access the Business Discovery service independent of the document exchange protocol to ensure other protocols may be supported in future.

+eDelivery will create a community of federated Access Points that are all conformant to the same technical requirements and therefore capable of interacting with each other.
+As a result, businesses that have developed business systems independently from each other or implemented commercially-off-the-shelf (COTS) solutions/services can reliably and securely exchange digital business documents.

+A greater return on investment is possible as eDelivery is document agnostic, meaning users can potentially transfer any Council endorsed structured or unstructured documents between Access Points.

+The components of eDelivery include business discovery, message delivery and trust enablement.